mesos/elasticsearch/docs/index.md

        The name given to the executor task.
        Default: elasticsearch-executor
     --externalVolumeDriver
-       This defines the use of an external storage drivers to be used.
-By default, elasticsearch nodes will not be created with external volumes but rather direct attached storage.
+       Use external volume storage driver.
+By default, nodes will use volumes on host.
        Default: <empty string>
     --externalVolumeOptions
-       This describes how volumes are to be created.
+       External volume driver options.
        Default: <empty string>
     --frameworkFailoverTimeout
        The time before Mesos kills a scheduler and tasks if it has not recovered